scholer/gelutils/README.md

-# GELUTILS
+# GELUTILS #

 Tools and utilities for working with scientific GEL files.

 Current features:
 * Quickly annotate lanes on gel using sample names from a plain text file.
 * Linearize GEL files stored in MD GEL squareroot format (e.g. gel files from Typhoon scanners).

-## Suggested features what would make this easier to use
+* A simple GUI to control the program.

+## Bugs and suggested features ##

+If you find any bugs, please let me know -- they are usually very easy and fast to fix.

-Please feel free to write me with bugs or feature suggestions.
+Also feel free to write me with feature suggestions.
 Or, even better: Fork this repository, fix the bugs and implement the features as you want, then send me a pull request :)

-### GUI(s) ###
-Currently, all utilities are controlled from the command line.
-This is really both the fastest way and my preferred way.
-And the UNIX way.

-And while a GUI could speed up some things (such as defining crop regions and adjusting parameters), I doubt that the time saved could ever make up for the time spent implementing GUIs.
+## Help ##

+Please refer to the files in the 'doc/' directory for help and documentation.
+And, of course, the source if you are so inclined.